 UT Recycling Outreach Coordinator Michelle Van Guilde said, “the actual definition of zero-waste is, for the things you use, 90 percent is being diverted from the landfill”.

-Countless options exist for students who want to try to be environmentally friendly.
+Countless options exist for students who want to be environmentally friendly.

 Take advantage of the Mug Project